adityawagh114/Maxima-Demo-and-Documentation-Tool/wxmx2texi/readme.md

 - Load the package by executing the command load(wxmx2texi) in maxima.
 - Pass the location of the xml file as an argument to wxmx2texi() function.
 - To save the output in the texinfo file, pass a second optional argument of the loaction to wxmx2texi() function.

+## Required dependencies
+- QuickLisp to Load the XML Parser.